ethereum-optimism/specs/specs/governance/gov-token.md

 `GovernanceToken` to the `Alligator` contract.
 The `Alligator` treats the original checkpoints from the `GovernanceToken` as a starting point for its own checkpoints.

-Basic delegation functions in the `GovernanceToken`, such as `delegate` and `delegateBySig`, are modified to forward the calls to the `Alligator` contract using an advanced delegation rule that mimics basic delegation.
+The `delegate` and `delegateBySig` functions in the `GovernanceToken` are modified to forward the calls to the `Alligator` contract which implements the required delegation logic.

 ### Token Minting